 What to do next:

-If you have plantar fasciitis, seek treatment from a podiatrist sooner rather than later as the condition can be harder to manage when it becomes chronic.
+Now that you know Why do you get plantar fasciitis?, if you have heel pain, seek treatment from a podiatrist sooner rather than later as the condition can be harder to manage when it becomes chronic.
 At our Podiatrist Brisbane clinic, we can offer immediate pain relief as well as long term correction.
-It is anticipated that we can halve your pain level within an hour of your first treatment by using an inexpensive bracing technique to reduce the pull on the fascia.
+We anticipate that we can halve your pain level within an hour of your first treatment by using an inexpensive bracing technique to reduce the pull on the fascia.
 So, don’t delay, seek treatment for plantar fasciitis today.